readthedocs/readthedocs.org/docs/guides/jupyter.rst

   as well as some of the unique MyST-NB functionalities (``glue``, better error reporting) you should use MyST-NB.

-For the rest of this document we will focus on `nbsphinx`_, and we will point out the differences with `MyST-NB`_ where appropriate.
-Notice that they can't both be used at the same time.

 Alternative notebook formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~